Central Intelligence Agency: September 11 attacks and its aftermath

-On September 11, 2001, 19 Al-Qaeda members hijacked four passenger jets within the Northeastern United States in a series of coordinated terrorist attacks.
+On September 11, 2001, 19 al-Qaeda members hijacked four passenger jets within the Northeastern United States in a series of coordinated terrorist attacks.
 Two planes crashed into the Twin Towers of the World Trade Center in New York City, the third into the Pentagon in Arlington County, Virginia, and the fourth inadvertently into a field near Shanksville, Pennsylvania.
 The attacks cost the lives of 2,996 people (including the 19 hijackers), caused the destruction of the Twin Towers, and damaged the western side of the Pentagon.
 Soon after 9/11, The New York Times released a story stating that the CIA's New York field office was destroyed in the wake of the attacks.
 According to unnamed CIA sources, while first responders, military personnel and volunteers were conducting rescue efforts at the World Trade Center site, a special CIA team was searching the rubble for both digital and paper copies of classified documents.
 This was done according to well-rehearsed document recovery procedures put in place after the Iranian takeover of the United States Embassy in Tehran in 1979.

 While the CIA insists that those who conducted the attacks on 9/11 were not aware that the agency was operating at 7 World Trade Center under the guise of another (unidentified) federal agency, this center was the headquarters for many notable criminal terrorism investigations.
 Though the New York field offices' main responsibilities were to monitor and recruit foreign officials stationed at the United Nations, the field office also handled the investigations of the August 1998 bombings of United States Embassies in East Africa and the October 2000 bombing of the USS Cole.
-Despite the fact that the 9/11 attacks may have damaged the CIA's New York branch, and they had to loan office space from the US Mission to the United Nations and other federal agencies, there was an upside for the CIA.
+Despite the fact that the 9/11 attacks may have damaged the CIA's New York branch, and they had to loan office space from the U.S. Mission to the United Nations and other federal agencies, there was an upside for the CIA.
 In the months immediately following 9/11, there was a huge increase in the number of applications for CIA positions.
-According to CIA representatives that spoke with The New York Times, pre-9/11 the agency received approximately 500 to 600 applications a week, in the months following 9/11 the agency received that number daily.
+According to CIA representatives that spoke with The New York Times, pre-9/11 the agency received approximately 500 to 600 applications a week; in the months following 9/11, the agency received that number daily.